skinjester/remote-vision/docs/spirit animal notes.md

 2017-03-29 21:18:56
-HUD is back online. making the text smaller am also wondoering if possible to output those values to a MatPlotLib window?
+HUD is back online. making the text smaller am also wondering if possible to output those values to a MatPlotLib window?

 2017-03-30 01:19:27